aramis-lab/clinica-pydra-fsl/docs/index.rst

 `FSL`_ is a comprehensive library of analysis tools for FMRI, MRI and DTI brain imaging data.

-pydra-fsl provides Pydra tasks for running and composing FSL commands.
+clinica-pydra-fsl provides Pydra tasks for running and composing FSL commands.

 .. toctree::
    :maxdepth: 3